sauceboss1526/AffiliationModel/README.md

-# Israeli Wines Price Model
+# Historical Silver Price Model
-Predicting the price of Israeli wine bottles with a given set of features.
+Predicting the quantity of silver given set of features.